mnguyen0226/deep_learning_notebooks/deep_learning_with_python.md

 - To train a model, you can use the fit() method, which runs mini-batch gradient descent for you.
 You can also use it to monitor your loss and metrics on validation data, a set of inputs that the model doesn’t see during training.
 - Once your model is trained, you use the model.predict() method to generate predictions on new inputs.

+### What's the difference between Keras and Tensorflow?
+- Keras is a part of Tensorflow and a wrapper of Tensorflow.
+Keras provides abstraction and building blocks for dev and shipping ML solutions witth high iteration velocity.
+- TF2 is an ML platform.
+You can thinnk of it as an infrastructure layer for differentiall programming with 4 keys ability
+  - Efficiently execute low-level tensor operations on CPU, GPU, or TPU
+  - Computing the gradient of arbitrary differentiable expressions
+  - Scaling compuation to many devices such as clusters of hundreds of GPU
+  - Exporting programs (graphs) to external runtimes such as servers, browsers, mobile and embedded devices.

 ## Chapter 4: Getting Started With Neural Networks: Classification and Regression
 ### Binary Classification: IMDB Dataset
 - Preprocessing: sequences of words can be encoded as binary vectors or other types of encoding